 The University of Washington Botanic Gardens (UWBG) is part of the School of Environmental and Forest Sciences in the College of the Environment.

-- UWBG Living Plant Collections contain 10,709 specimens representing 4,310 distinct taxa.
-Of these, 1,307 accessions are of known wild origin.
+UWBG Living Plant Collections contain 11,033 specimens representing over 4,000 distinct taxa.
+2,308 accessions are of known wild origin.

-- The 230-acre Washington Park Arboretum, one of the most important tree collections in North America, is jointly managed by UWBG (plant collections) and the City of Seattle’s Department of Parks and Recreation (park functions), with support from the Arboretum Foundation.
+The 230-acre Washington Park Arboretum is one of the most important tree collections in North America.
+It is jointly managed by UWBG (plant collections) and the City of Seattle’s Department of Parks and Recreation (park functions), with support from the Arboretum Foundation.
 WPA is in the top five national arboreta and botanic gardens collections in maples, magnolias, Pine family, hollies, mountain ash, oaks and viburnums and is currently a member of the North American Plant Collections Consortium (NAPCC) for maples and oaks.

-- The 16-acre Center for Urban Horticulture site serves as the meeting place for over 200 organizations, including 60 horticultural groups.
+The 16-acre Center for Urban Horticulture site serves as the meeting place for horticultural groups.
 The Center’s Merrill Hall is the first sustainable building to be built on the UW Seattle campus.
-It houses the UWBG’s administrative offices and research labs, the Miller Library, and the Hyde Herbarium.
-It also provides a classroom, offices, and plant clinic space to the WSU King County Extension Program and the Master Gardener Foundation of King County.
-Located throughout the gardens at the Center are over 150 woody plant species and cultivated varieties and nearly 500 herbaceous perennials and cultivars.
+It houses our administrative offices and research labs, the Miller Library, and the Hyde Herbarium.
+It also provides space to the WSU King County Extension Program and the Master Gardener Foundation of King County.
+Gardens at the Center contain over 150 woody plant species and cultivated varieties and nearly 500 herbaceous perennials.

-- The Center for Urban Horticulture also includes the 74-acre Union Bay Natural Area (UBNA).
+The Center for Urban Horticulture also includes the 74-acre Union Bay Natural Area.
 With four miles of shoreline, it serves as an outdoor laboratory for UW research and as a publicly accessible wildlife habitat.
 More than 200 bird species have been sighted in UBNA.

-- The Elisabeth C. Miller Library is the most important horticultural library in the Pacific Northwest.
+The Elisabeth C. Miller Library is one of the most important horticultural library in North America.
 It houses 15,500 books, 500 journal and periodical titles, 1000 nursery catalogs, and video and electronic resources.
-It offers a range of free services to the gardening public as well as to the academic community and holds an annual, Garden Lovers’ Book Sale in early April.
+It offers a range of free services to the public and the academic community.
+The annual Garden Lovers’ Book Sale is held in early April.

 Elisabeth C. Miller Library

-- Annual # of reference questions researched and answered: 5,250 (includes Plant Answer Line)
+- Annual number of reference questions researched and answered: 5,000

-- Youth Day Camps: 4; 120 participants (includes Spring Break Camp)
+- Youth Day Camps: 7weeks of camp; 299 participants (includes Spring Break Camp)

-- Adult Public Programs and Classes at CUH: 130 participants, 10 programs
+- Adult Public Programs and Classes: 330 participants, 36 programs

-- Adult Professional Programs at CUH: 7 programs, 407 participants
+- Adult Professional Programs: 25 programs, 1100 participants

 - Biology of invasive species, including assessment of invasive potential of introduced plants and impacts of current invaders